Bufige/Algorithms/README.md

 - compile.bat will compile all of c/c++ files in each respective directory.
 - clear.bat will clear all the .exe generated inside of every folder

+# List of every algorithm or data structure i have done so far

 |    | Algorithms and Data Structures      | C | C++ | C# | Python |
 |----|-------------------------------------|--------------|--------------|--------------|--------------|
 | 1  | [Algorithm BST][1]                  | [C](/c/bst.c) | [C++](/c++/bst.cpp) | C# | Python |